-The INFP personality type comprises about 4-5% of the population, outnumbering INFJs at a pace of three to one.
+The INFP personality type makes up about 4-5% of the population, outnumbering INFJs at a pace of three to one.
 INFPs are idealistic, humane, creative, quirky, and individualistic.
 They see themselves as unique individuals, equipped with a special blend of skills and abilities.

 With Introverted Feeling (Fi) as their dominant function, INFPs’ (and ISFPs’) emotions are deep, intense, and personal.
 This contributes a deep sense of attachment and loyalty, even jealousy, toward the objects of their affection.
 INFPs empathize with and form attachments to those that affect their own emotions (Fi), such as their own pets, children, or the victims of an act of injustice.
 Instead of broadly distributing their F-related concerns (the way of Fe types), INFPs (and other Fi types) funnel their emotional energies into select individuals, groups, or causes.
 This is why Fi is often said to be intensive, whereas Fe is extensive.

 INFPs can commonly be found helping individuals that are sick, disabled, disenfranchised, or otherwise in need.
 They love rescuing or helping the helpless, such as adopting abandoned pets from the animal shelter.
 They take up “niche” causes that have affected them personally, such as rallying for research for a rare disease.

 INFPs want to feel inspired.
 They need their Fi to be stimulated and impassioned.
 They may therefore seek out, even if unconsciously, experiences that arouse or intensify feelings of passion, inspiration, or meaning.
 They may turn to relationships, novels, poetry, music, travel, or charity work to achieve their desired level of intensity.
 In romantic relationships, INFPs can feel restless and dissatisfied when the passion or intrigue wanes.